 The sweet little Owl Babies in the book wake up from a nap to find their mother gone from the nest.
 The owl siblings go through a series of concerns and thoughts about where their mom might be with a little almost-tears.

 My older kids thought the book was pretty awesome and decided that each of the owl babies in the book were one of the girls in our family.
 There were a few similar personality traits that aligned with the owls in the book and the sisters in our house.

 The idea of knowing that mom comes back when she leaves is a lesson we’re going through at Sunday School each week and one that happens so often with kids.
-Just like the Owl Babies, it can be hard to stay calm and not worry when mom goes away.
+Just like the Owl Babies (affiliate link), it can be hard to stay calm and not worry when mom goes away.